rudrajit15/rudrajit15.github.io/_pages/about.md

 You can check out my CV [here]({{ site.url }}/assets/CV_website.pdf).
 My email is rdas(at)utexas(dot)edu.

+**I am seeking industry research positions in the 2024-25 cycle.
+Feel free to reach out if you think I will be a good fit.**

 **<font size="+3">Papers</font>**

 * "**Towards Quantifying the Preconditioning Effect of Adam**" - **Rudrajit Das**, Naman Agarwal, Sujay Sanghavi and Inderjit S. Dhillon.